malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 If all the representational and functional structures are in place for an individual to have both the external behaviours and internal mental behaviours of an individual in intense pain, can we even conceive it to be possible that they would not have the typical associated subjective experience of the pain?

 ## Specific Theories of Consciousness
 _Higher-order Thought (HOT)_ and _Higher-order Perception (HOP)_ are a group of theories that focus on the form of the representation.
-It is claimed that there are broadly two types of cognitive state (Carruthers and and Gennaro, 2020; Rosenthal, 2004):
-* **first-order states:** that represent things typically world-focused such as representations of perceptions.
-* **higher-order states:** that represent things about first-order states.
+It is claimed that there are broadly two types of cognitive state (Carruthers and and Gennaro, 2020; Rosenthal, 2004). _First-order states_ represent things that are typically world-focused, such as representations of perceptions.
+In contrast, _higher-order states_ represent things about first-order states.

 Where a higher-order state _represents_ that a first-order state was _experienced_, then we have conscious experience.
-This is a group of theories because many variations exist.
+Several variations exist in this group of theories.
 HOP theories focus on perception, and in particular an idea that we have an explicit perceptual inner-sense that observes our cognitive state, for example in the same way that our visual sense observes the world outside (Armstrong, 1968 and 1984; Lycan, 1996 and 2004).
 HOT theories are computational theories that propose that higher-order states are _constructed_ from or about the first-order states.
-Some HOT theories propose that any first-order state can become conscious, provided that a higher-order state is constructed about them (Rosenthal, 1986, 1993, and 2005), others that certain first-order states carry a special characteristic that make them inherently _disposed_ to have higher-order states about (Carruthers, 1996, 2000, and 2005).
+Some HOT theories propose that first-order states become conscious through the presence of associated higher-order states, and thus that we only experience such first-order states at the moment that a HOT in constructed about them (Rosenthal, 1986, 1993, and 2005).
+A subtle variation holds that certain first-order states are inherently _disposed_ to have associated higher-order states and that is sufficient for the first-order states to be experienced as conscious (Carruthers, 1996, 2000, and 2005).
 Some view that first-order states and higher-order states are related but independent, and thus that one kind can occur without the other, while others take a more _self-repreresentational_ view that higher-order states are somehow always constructed inline with their intentional first-order states (Gennaro, 1996 and 2012; Kriegel, 2003, 2006 and 2009).

 _Global Workspace Theory_ (GWT) sees the brain as a system of individual computational processes that compete, and sometimes collaborate, to gain a winner(s)-take-all right to _broadcast_ their results to a _global workspace_ (Baars, 2021; Baars and Franklin, 2007).
 The state of the global workspace then forms the context upon which subsequent processing occurs by all those same computational processes.
 This occurs in a continuous and dynamic way typical of the parallel processing that we've come to understand about the brain.
 GWT is primarily a theory of cognitive processing that focuses on its a-conscious processes, representations, and functional structures.
 In doing so it offers a partial explanation of the underlying mechanisms of rational thought, or so called _general intelligence_.
 The link to subjective experience is by way of claiming that the global workspace is the content of subjective experience, based on correlations with the apparent integrative nature of conscious perceptual attention and decision making, forming an apparent single stream of consciousness (Baars, 2021).
 GWT is a abstract computational theory that composes high-level concepts such as a workspace, processes, frames, and competition and collaboration between processes.
 While it makes some claims about regions of brain involved, it doesn't explain how groups of neurons produce such behaviour.
 In other words, it omits important details about the substrate from its explanation.